kevingessner/luna/README.md

 The various components can be developed independently:

-- `bcm2835-1.71/`: Broadcom BCM 2835 library from http://www.airspayce.com/mikem/bcm2835/
+- `libgpiod-1.6.x/`: libgpiod from https://github.com/brgl/libgpiod/tree/v1.6.x
-    - required by the waveshare code
+    - required by the waveshare code -- v2.x from `apt` is too new and incompatible
+    - ran `autoupdate` before checking in
-    - build with `make bcm2835`
+    - build with `make libgpiod`
 - `waveshare/`: C code based on Waveshare's RPi library at https://github.com/waveshare/IT8951-ePaper/tree/master/Raspberry
     - builds `bin/epd`, which displays a bitmap on the e-paper display
     - build with `make waveshare` after building `bcm2835` at least once